oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

       onlineUpdate:
         # enable the update to use dynamic update method which does not require restart for dynamic attributes
         enabled: true
-        # If set to true, and the changes of non-dynamic attributes are involved;  this will cancel (rollback) all changes to the domain
+        # If set to true, and the changes of non-dynamic attributes are involved;  this will cancel all changes to the domain
         # It is the user to revert the wdt configmap, domain resource YAML changes.
-        rollBackIfRestartRequired: false
+        cancelChangesfRestartRequired: false
 ```

 During an online update, the Operator will rerun the introspector job which will attempt online updates on the running domain.
 This feature is useful for changing any dynamic attribute of the WebLogic Domain.
 No pod restarts are necessary, and the changes immediately take effect.